 Juniors Organisation and Priorities

 We will limit numbers to ensure that the groups remain small and intimate, to develop a team spirit and foster cohesion and an appreciation of each player’s own ability within the squad.

 Each age-group will be operated with a combination of a paid coach and parent helpers.
 The coach will be responsible for designing and delivering each session to their assigned age group and ensuring that the parent helpers are coordinated to facilitate the delivery of the session.
-The age group coordinator, a parent volunteer, will coordinate the on-pitch helpers, determine availability of players for tournaments/matches, and, with the coach, ensure that there are enough parent helpers available to ‘run’ the teams at those tournaments and matches.
+The team manager, a parent volunteer, will coordinate the on-pitch helpers, determine availability of players for tournaments/matches, and, with the coach, ensure that there are enough parent helpers available to ‘run’ the teams at those tournaments and matches.
 Where possible, the coach will travel to fixtures with their age group.

 Juniors Age Group Organisation Principles